tagohd/mono/Character Questionnaires/Luke Campbell (Character Survey).md

 - How did they first learn of their abilities?
 	- By remembering the previous timelines?
 Seems pretty self-explanatory.
 But [[James Redawić|James]] confirms that he is, in fact, remembering them and not just experiencing déjà vu.
 - Do they have any magical items or weapons?
 How did they obtain their magical items?
-	- Not at the beginning of the story, but [[The Mothers Campbell|his moms]] give him [[NEEDLE OF CALAGASH|THE NEEDLE]] pretty early on.
+	- Not at the beginning of the story, but [[The Mothers Campbell|his moms]] give him [[NEEDLE OF KALAGASH|THE NEEDLE]] pretty early on.
 It's been handed down the Campbell family line for generations!
 - Does your character have any weaknesses when it comes to their species, powers or magical items?
 	- He should not eat chocolate.
 It probably won't kill him, but it could make him sick.
 	- As a novice mage, he gets [[Mana#Mana Toxicity|sick]] if he tries to cast too powerful a spell.